 Leeds City Centre Improvements

-The proposals are split into 4 sections, detailed information about each section will appear when you click on one of the links below or on the blue boxes on the overview map further down this page.
+The full ambition was split into 4 sections, detailed information about each section will appear when you click on one of the links below or on the blue boxes on the overview map below the links.

 - An extension of Cycle Superhighways 1 and 2 into the City Centre